codingthefuturewithai/ai-assistant-instructions/instructions/universal/combined-assistant-custom-instructions.md

 Retrieves content from a specific Confluence page by title within a space.

+** CRITICAL MARKDOWN REQUIREMENT **
+When creating or updating ANY content in Confluence, you MUST use standard markdown formatting.
+The content will be automatically converted to Confluence's storage format.

 Syntax: `conduit confluence pages get <space_key> "<page_title>" --format <format>`

 Example:

 ```

 conduit confluence pages get ACT "Conduit - MVP Scope" --format clean

 ```

 Response includes: